What's the date 29 weeks from today?

 Solution

-29 weeks from today will be 12 Jun 2025, a Thursday.
+29 weeks from today will be 09 Nov 2025, a Sunday.
 Looking forward by quarters of the year means 29 weeks from today changes fiscal calendars and might even carry us into the next year.
-Currently in the end of of November with 30 days in the month, I would first count the days to December - you'll need this for your calendar, then multiple 29 by days to get 203.
-Then I'll be able to count 203 days from December until getting to Thursday June 12, 2025.
+Currently in the middle of of April with 30 days in the month, I would first count the days to May - you'll need this for your calendar, then multiple 29 by days to get 203.
+Then I'll be able to count 203 days from May until getting to Sunday November 09, 2025.

 How we calculated 29 weeks from today